qb-0/PyMeow-/README.md

 # PyMeow
 #### Python Library for external Game Hacking created with [Nim](https://nim-lang.org)
+#### I'm looking for community projects.
+Made something cool with PyMeow?
+Contact me on discord: qb#2308
 ##### <ins>Installation / Usage</ins>
 - Make sure you use a **64bit** version of Python 3
 - Download the latest PyMeow Module from the ![Release Section](https://github.com/qb-0/PyMeow/releases)